bucs110SPRING23/portfolio-JonCarney21/ch10/final/readme.md

 ## SHORT DESCRIPTION

-My prgram allows the user to input a given city and it will return the weather and top news healines for it.
+My program allows a user to input a city of their choice and the program will return information about the weather and the top news headlines.

 ## KNOWN BUGS AND INCOMPLETE PARTS
 There are no know bugs